HalkowichJasperSA/labs/forloop/README.md

 A for loop has three parts (included in parentheses after the word for, and separated by semicolons)

-* **Initialization**: `int i = 0` is an initialization of the `int` variable `i`, which means that we created a variable and set its initial value to 0. `i` is a conventional name for a counting variable that keeps track of how many iterations of the loop we’ve already done.
+* **Initialization**: `int i = 0` is an initialization of the `int` variable `i`, which means that we created a variable and set its initial value to 0. `i` is a conventional name for a counting variable, but you are free to use any variable name you like.

-* **Loop Condition**:  Then `i < 50` is the Boolean expression that the for loop checks, to determine if it will continue or not.
-When this condition is true, the for loop will run the code inside the curly braces.
-And since we started `i` at 0, stopping before `i` reaches 50 will mean this runs exactly 50 times, as we intended.
+* **Loop Condition**:  `i < 50` is the Boolean expression that the loop checks to determine if it will continue.
+When this condition is `true`, the loop will run the code inside the curly braces.
+Since `i` started at 0, stopping before `i` reaches 50 will mean this loop repeats exactly 50 times, intended.

-* **Increment Statement**:  The third part is the loop modification.
-This code is executed at the end of every loop.
-In this case, we increase the value of `i` by 1.
-As soon as `i` is no longer less than 50, the condition fails and the loop will end.
-The end result is that `hello world\n` is displayed exactly 50 times.
+* **Increment Statement**:  This statement is executed at the end of every loop.
+In this case, it increases the value of `i` by *1* before continuing to the next iteration.

 {% next %}

-By taking advantage of loop modification, you can also get a loop to do something slightly different each time the loop repeats, or iterates.

-For example, let's look at the following code:
+Since the loop variable is an ordinary variable, you can use it in the loop.
+Consider the following code:

 ```c
 for (int j = 1; j <= 10; j++)